rpcrimi/PEP0008/markdown/whitespace.md

 long_name      = True
 ```

-However, when there lots of variables being defined, this can be very difficult to read.
-Instead, try to order variable names by length, and include only one space on either side of the `=` operator.
+However, when many variables are being defined, this technique can make some of them difficult to distinguish.
+Instead, order variable names by length, and include only one space on either side of the `=` operator.

 For example, lets fix the above definitions:
 ```